kendraio/kendraio-app/docs/workflow/blocks/context_block.rst

   When context key starts with "state", values will be written to the shared state storage.
 State paths should begin with "state.local" or "state.global".
 If the a key other than "local" or "global" follows "state", local will be assumed. ie. "state.key" is the equivalent of "state.local.key".
 (See State below)

+  A previous version of the key was *contextKey*, which is still accepted as a configuration variable.
+  If both *key* and *contextKey* exist in config, *key* will override.

 - **valueGetter** (string) [OPTIONAL]  The JMESPath of the value to store into context.
   This defaults to "data" so if it is omitted it stores the whole incoming value into context.
-  Our implementation of JMESPath allows for direct manipulation of data in the JMESPath expression.
+  JMESPath allows for direct manipulation of data in the expression.
   This allows a **valueGetter** to read, transform and write data in a single statement.

 - **keyGetter** (string) [OPTIONAL] - the JMESPath of the key to use within context.